exAClior/Clarabel.jl/README.md

 $q \in \mathbb{R}^n$,
 $A \in \mathbb{R}^{m \times n}$, and
 $b \in \mathbb{R}^m$.
-The set $\mathcal{K}$ is a composition of convex cones; we support zero cones (linear equality constraints), nonnegative cones (linear inequality constraints), second-order cones, exponential cone and power cones.
+The set $\mathcal{K}$ is a composition of convex cones; we support zero cones (linear equality constraints), nonnegative cones (linear inequality constraints), second-order cones, exponential cone, power cones and semidefinite cones of the same dimensionality.
 Our package relies on the external package [CUDSS.jl](https://github.com/exanauts/CUDSS.jl) for the linear system solver [CUDSS](https://developer.nvidia.com/cudss).
 We also support linear system solves in lower (mixed) precision.

 ## Installation